 A streamlined graphic with hexagonal and arrow-shaped elements in shades of blue, emphasizing key components of effective customer supplier relationship.

-Improving customer-supplier relationships is essential for the success and resilience of an organization.
-Here are some relevant strategies based on the provided sources:
+Improving customer-supplier relationships is key to the resilience and success of any business.
+Here are some strategies to enhance these relationships:

 A 3D graphic showing a hand with a blue shirt cuff, positioned as if it's about to place a green dollar coin into a slot on a puzzle piece.
 There are other puzzle pieces interconnected, forming a path on a light grey background.